Michelle Hurd: Career

 One of Hurd's early Off Broadway performances was in the play The Constant Couple in 1990.
 A review in The Nation predicted that this would be a stepping stone to Broadway roles.
 Hurd made her Broadway debut in the 1996 Stephen Sondheim–George Furth play Getting Away with Murder.
-Her other theatre credits include Othello, A.M.L., Hamlet and The Hunchback of Notre Dame.
+Her other theatre credits include Othello, A.M.L., Hamlet and The Hunchback of Notre-Dame.
 Hurd acted in Looking for the Pony for Manhattan Theater Source with her sister Adrienne and in 900 Oneonta for Circle Repertory Company with Garret Dillahunt who would become her husband.
 She won the Robbie Award and the California Theatre Award for Best Supporting Actress in a Drama for the premiere of Richard Greenberg's The Violet Hour.

 Michelle Hurd appeared as the comic book superhero B.B.
 DaCosta / Fire in the failed television pilot Justice League of America in 1997.
-Her other early television appearances include New York Undercover, The Practice and The Cosby Mysteries.
+Her other early television appearances include stand-in work for The Cosby Show, as well as guest appearances on New York Undercover, The Practice and The Cosby Mysteries.
 Her experiences filming the latter series led her to come forward as a witness to a woman being drugged by Bill Cosby.
 Hurd's association with the Law & Order franchise began with her appearance in a 1997 episode of the titular series.
 Her performance as a corrupt FBI informant caught the attention of Law & Order producer Dick Wolf, who two years later cast her in the spin-off Law & Order: Special Victims Unit as Detective Monique Jeffries.
 She co-starred with Christopher Meloni and Mariska Hargitay for the first season before leaving the main cast in 2000.
 She appeared in the first, seventh and sixteenth episodes of season two.